bgrant14/ce-lesson-and-asst-007-logic-gates/README.md

 ## Section 3: Logic Gate ICs

 1. In this experiment integrated circuit logic gates were used instead of individual transistors.
-A large part of performing this experiment correctly was dependent upon reading the datasheets for each chip in order to connect them to power, ground, inputs and output.
+A large part of performing this experiment correctly was dependent upon reading the datasheets for each chip in order to connect them to power, ground, input(s) and output.

    For part 3.2.2, the same code was used on the microbit as in the previous experiment.